Book Character Name Ideas: 90+ Names by Genre

 Ezra Whitfield

-A prophetic first name meaning "helper," paired with a surname suggesting blank pages or snow-covered fields—openness and potential.
+A prophetic first name meaning "helper," paired with a surname that suggests blank pages or snow-covered fields.
 This name suits a writer, academic, or artist struggling with the gap between intention and creation

 - 5